Woody Bay to Lynton Route

 The trackbed is clear from here to the environs of the old station site.

 The old station site at Lynton has seen some development at the Barnstaple end.
 The station building itself is little-changed from when the trains ceased to call (owned by an L&B Trust member and used as a holiday let).
+The old goods shed has been converted to housing.

 Although just out of sight of Lynton, the old station already gave a great first glimpse of the sea.
-When we get to the stage of reinstating the railway to Lynton, it is intended that a new station will be developed on an alternative site closer to the town and allowing better vehicular access.

 Lynton & Lynmouth make a fantastic destination for the railway.
 Visitors will be able to visit one of the many street cafes, or maybe the Town Hall or Lyn & Exmoor Museum.
 The towns are famed for their historic water powered cliff railway, which also allows access to the beach and harbour at Lynmouth.
 The twin towns, described as "England's Little Switzerland" have a wealth of shops, eateries, pubs and guesthouses.
 Far from a run down seaside town, Lynton & Lynmouth really are the place to go in North Devon - they even boast having the only cinema in North Devon and Exmoor with full Dolby Digital Surround Sound!